opensource-observer/oso/docs/docs/contribute/transform/adding-dbt-models.md

 `target/` directory.
 Your model's compiled sql can be found in the same relative path as it's location in `dbt/models` inside the `target/` directory.

+The presence of the compiled model does not necessarily mean your SQL will work simply that it was rendered by `dbt` correctly.
+To test your model it's likely cheapest to copy the query into the [BigQuery Console](https://console.cloud.google.com/bigquery) and run that query there.
+However, if you need more validation you'll need to [Setup GCP with your own playground](./setting-up-gcp.md#setting-up-your-own-playground-copy-of-the-dataset)

 ## Submit a PR

-Once you've developed your model you can submit it a PR to the [oso Repository][oso] to be tested by the OSO github CI workflows (_still under development_).
+Once you've developed your model and you feel comfortable that it will properly run. you can submit it a PR to the [oso Repository][oso] to be tested by the OSO github CI workflows (_still under development_).

 ## DBT model execution schedule